Hungarian National Bank

 The Hungarian National Bank (Magyar Nemzeti Bank /hu/, MNB) is the central bank of Hungary and as such part of the European System of Central Banks (ESCB).
 It was established in 1924 as a successor entity of the Austro-Hungarian Bank, under the economic assistance provided to Hungary by the Economic and Financial Organization of the League of Nations.
-The bank calls itself the Magyar Nemzeti Bank in its English communications and occasionally clarifies that name with the expression the central bank of Hungary.
-The bank doesn't call itself the Hungarian National Bank in English.
+The bank calls itself Magyar Nemzeti Bank in its English communications and occasionally clarifies that name with the expression the central bank of Hungary.

 The Hungarian National Bank lays special emphasis on its international relations and on participation in the professional forums of international economic institutions and financial organisations (EU, IMF, OECD, BIS).
 Its principal aim is price stability, but it is also responsible for issuing the national currency, the Hungarian forint, controlling the money in circulation, setting the Central Bank base rate, publishing official exchange rates, and managing the foreign-exchange reserves and gold to influence exchange rates.

 The MNB is the dominant shareholder of the Budapest Stock Exchange and of the KELER Group, a financial market infrastructure.

 Under European Union policy frameworks, the MNB is a voting member of the respective Boards of Supervisors of the European Banking Authority (EBA), European Insurance and Occupational Pensions Authority (EIOPA), and European Securities and Markets Authority (ESMA).
 It provides the permanent single common representative for Hungary in the Supervisory composition of the General Board of the Anti-Money Laundering Authority (AMLA).
+It is also a member of the European Systemic Risk Board (ESRB).